Pokhrelgokul/Job-application-website/README.md

 # Job-application-website
-About this project
+# About this project
-This is a job application website where users can view
+This is a job application website where users can view and fill the job application form.

 # Features
 User frindly interface